-Student Financial Services encourages you to complete your FAFSA on the Web at fafsa.ed.gov and use IRS Data Retrieval: an easier, faster way to enter federal income tax information on the Free Application for Federal Student Aid (FAFSA).
-The process allows you to use electronically submitted tax information to complete specific elements of your FAFSA, simplifying the verification process.
-When completing the FAFSA you may enter your PIN and link to the IRS web site.
-The retrieval process will display your tax information and allow you to transfer it to your FAFSA.
+The Office of Financial Aid encourages students to complete their FAFSA on the Web at www.fafsa.ed.gov, using IRS Data Retrieval; an easier, faster way to enter federal income tax information on the Free Application for Federal Student Aid (FAFSA).
+The process allows electronically submitted tax information to complete specific elements of the FAFSA, simplifying the verification process.

-In some cases, you may not be able to use IRS Data Retrieval.
+In some cases, students and parents may not be able to use IRS Data Retrieval.
 Please see detail:

-- If you filed paper taxes within the last 8 weeks
+• If filed paper taxes within the last 8 weeks

-If you are selected for verification and cannot use IRS Data Retrieval you must submit IRS federal income tax transcripts as well as untaxed income information to Bryn Mawr Student Financial Services.
+If students are selected for verification and cannot use IRS Data Retrieval they must submit IRS federal income tax transcripts for themselves and their parents whose information is required on the FAFSA as well as untaxed income information to Bryn Mawr Office of Financial Aid.

 The submission of IRS tax data or IRS tax transcripts does not satisfy Bryn Mawr’s requirement that undergraduate students who apply for non-federal Bryn Mawr Grant submit full signed and dated federal income tax returns, both personal and business, all pages, schedules and attachments, including W2 forms, to the IDOC service.